seanwu1105/mips-pipelined-processor/README.md

 // Start the pipeline.
 processor.run();

-// Get and pring the log.
+// Get and print the log.
 System.out.println(logger.getLog());
 ```